Cisco CCNA Practice Test (200-301)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is metric in the context of routing, and how is it determined?
+What is SSH, and how is it different from Telnet?

 Answer Description